 This 10-hour training teaches participants how and why attention can be a powerful tool for behavior change, how to use reinforcement to tip the scales toward adaptive, positive and successful behaviors, and how to safely and effectively redirect potentially harmful behaviors as a last resort.

-HHSC will have four PBMS workshops in 2022 .
+HHSC will have PBMS workshops in 2024.
 The free workshops are recommended for, but not limited to, family members, caregivers, providers (educational, geriatric, foster care, longer term services and supports in the intellectual and developmental disabilities and aging population), Adult Protective Services, case managers, and mental health care professionals.

-Note: Continuing education units (CEUs) will be provided at the end of the second day.
-Leaving early or only attending one day forfeits your CEUs.
-CEUs provided for these workshops are Social Worker, licensed nursing facility administrator, nursing facility activity director, certified nurse aide and QIDP/QDDP.
+Note: Continuing education units (CEUs) will be provided.
+Leaving early or only attending part of the workshop forfeits your CEUs.
+CEUs provided for these workshops are social worker, licensed nursing facility administrator, nursing facility activity director, assisted living facility managers, day activity and health services managers, certified nurse aide and QIDP/QDDP.

 The advanced PMBS training focuses on Efficient Functional Assessments and are designed to help attendees learn techniques for developing and carrying-out assessments and analyses, to understand why problem behavior is occurring, and assist in designing individualized treatments.